bbopt/RunnerPost/README.md

 # RunnerPost
-RunnerPost is a C++ and Python interface for post-processing and profiling optimization results.
+RunnerPost is a C++ and Python interface for post-processing and profiling available optimization results.

+For plotting and visualization, Matplotlib library can be used.
+Also, LaTeX can be used to generate pdf files from generated tex files.

 ## Table of Contents